MasterTemple/typst-bible-plugin/README.typ

 ```
 #bible_quote_fmt("Ephesians 4:28", omit: "doing honest work with his own hands")

-=== Regex Support
+=== RegEx Support <regex-support>

-The parameters for to match are Regular Expressions, you can learn more about them at #link("https://typst.app/docs/reference/foundations/regex/").
+The parameters for matching are Regular Expressions, you can learn more about them at #link("https://typst.app/docs/reference/foundations/regex/").

 ==== Removing beginning of quote